gobwas/ws/README.md

 }
 ```

-Use of `ws.Upgrader` here brings ability to control incoming connections on tcp
+Usage of `ws.Upgrader` here brings ability to control incoming connections on tcp
-level, and simply do not accept them by your custom logic.
+level and simply not to accept them by some logic.

-Zero-copy upgrade are intended for high-load services with need to control many
+Zero-copy upgrade is for high-load services which have to control many
-resources such as alive connections and their buffers.
+resources such as connections buffers.

 The real life example could be like this: